elotroalex/chiens/_texts/translation.md

 - Bring Toussaint to the stake.
 To the stake.
 To the stake.
 Bring him to the stake.

-- {:.sp} An orator.
+- {:.sp} An Orator.

 - {:.pr.i} Comrades, I'm here to tell you that Toussaint is an enemy of the people and a troublemaker.
-As if we didn't have enough troubles as it is.
-That we're not happy?
-Comrades, will we be happy with freedom and war and the vengeance of the Whites on our heads?
+We have enough troubles as it is.
+We are not happy, you say?
+Comrades, will we be happy with freedom and war and the vengeance of White people on our heads?
 I tell you that Toussaint is a traitor.
 Kill him.

 - {:.sp} Voices.

-- {:.i2} He is right.
-He is right.
+- {:.i2} He's right.
+He's right.
 Kill Toussaint.

 ---